Blog

 BOOGIE WOOGIE: FROM JUST STEPS TO ROCK & ROLL

-The Boogie Woogie is also considered to all intents and purposes a Swing dance.
-But it has a distinctly different history from its predecessors.
-There is no doubt about its pre-existence as a musical rhythm, having its roots in the US South, mainly in Texas and Louisiana.
-At the beginning of the 20th century, black piano players in the Juke joints, the recreational haunts of construction workers, especially those on the increasingly popular railway lines, began to develop a faster, more rhythmic form of the Blues: unlike the Blues from which it originated, the Boogie Woogie is very lively, cheerful and upbeat.
-Juke joints were located near workers' camps and were very popular.
-But often even on trains there was a piano player.
-The pounding of the wheels on the tracks and the snorts of the locomotive must have been an additional source of rhythmic inspiration.
-Thus the Boogie is often associated with the piano, where the left hand plays syncopated and repetitive notes reminiscent of the characteristic sound of the train, while the right hand carries the melodies, which complement and syncopate the rhythms of the left hand.
-There is no doubt that this music induced people to dance, but a form of dance codified with the name Boogie would not emerge until much later and, moreover, in Europe, in the footsteps of Rock and Roll in the 1950s.
-Boogie is in fact danced to a fast-paced 4/4, which lends itself well to acrobatic manoeuvres by couples.
-For many years, the Boogie Woogie style was called 'Rock and Roll', but only because of the music: the two dances are objectively different.
+There is no doubt that this music induced people to dance, but a form of dance codified with the name Boogie would not emerge until much later and, moreover, in Europe, in the footsteps of the Rock and Roll of the 1950s.
+The Boogie is in fact danced to a fast-paced 4/4, which lends itself well to acrobatic manoeuvres by couples.
+For many years, the Boogie Woogie style was called ‘Rock and Roll’, but only because of the music: the two dances are objectively different.
 Up to that time, more than Boogie dancing, one can speak of Boogie steps included in Lindy dancing (boogie forward, boogie back).
-It happened in fact that, especially after the birth of Big Bands in the 1930s, the rhythms and sounds became more pronounced, less suited to the 'stretched' movements typical of Lindy Hop.
-The bounce more energetic and more 'springy', the connection between leader and follower closer and more vigorous.
-The Aerials component was strong, the use of the 'kick' marked, especially as a variant of the 'triple step'.
+It happened in fact that, especially after the birth of Big Bands in the 1930s, the rhythms and sounds became more pronounced, less suited to the ‘stretched’ movements typical of Lindy Hop.
+The bounce more energetic and more ‘springy’, the connection between leader and follower closer and more vigorous.
+The Aerials component was strong, the use of the ‘kick’ marked, especially as a variant of the ‘triple step’.
 The result of this strange evolution is that, as a codified dance, the Boogie Woogie exists only in Europe while the dance most similar to the Boogie Woogie practised in the United States is the one known as East Coast Swing, which remains a standardised interpretation of the Swing dances of the 1930s and 1940s.

 About the author